Low End Mac Reader Specials

 I gave up on it.
 It's a nice looking browser with a few different features, like the preview of each page instead of just tabs (although you can enable tabs if you want), but the developers really need to work on stability.

 Rating: Speed 8/10.
 Stability: 4/10.
 Compatibility: 8/10 Features: 7/10.
 Overall 6/10.
-(2 LEMs on our scale of 0-4)
+(2 LEMs)

 iCab 4.1.1 3 out of 4

-Time to load application & homepage: 0.7 seconds
+Time to Load Application & Homepage: 0.7 seconds

 I haven't had too much experience with iCab.
 I stumbled across it recently when looking for an OS 9 browser.
 Besides the OS X version, they are one of the last developers to still write OS 9 software, and a fairly up-to-date version (3.0.5) is available.